<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 $GroupsWhichDifferentUserHasThatReferenceUserDoesNot = $comparedGroups | ? {$_.SideIndicator -eq "=>"} | select name

-group members, show – see also groups, to which does a user belong?, domain administrators, list for an example which also goes on to show selected attributes of each member
+group members, show – see also groups, to which does a user belong?, domain administrators, list, group members, show whether members are users or computers, group members size limit exceeded for an example which also goes on to show selected attributes of each member

 this finds users but omits contacts